apache/tvm/docs/dev/relay_pass_infra.rst

 C++ Sequential Example
 ^^^^^^^^^^^^^^^^^^^^^^

-Let's now take an example to illustrate how the pass manager works on ``SequentialPass``.
+Let's now take an example to illustrate how the pass infra works on ``SequentialPass``.
 For illustrative purpose, only a code snippet is provided.
 First, we create a simple Relay program, ``y = f(x)``.
 Then, we build a module based on the function.
-After creating the module, we instantiate a sequential pass object which contains some standard Relay optimization passes, including typer inference, dead code elimination, common subexpression elimination, and layout alteration.
+After creating the module, we instantiate a sequential pass object which contains some standard Relay optimization passes, including type inference, dead code elimination, common subexpression elimination, and layout alteration.

 Finally, a pass context is constructed and the passes will be executed